 Around the foothills of the Mournes discover many small villages and towns dotting the landscape.
 So don’t worry, there are plenty of friendly pubs and restaurants where you can rest your weary feet and enjoy a cold pint or hearty meal to recharge your hiking batteries.

 Hiking in the Mourne Mountains gives plenty of variety for everyone.

 Crisscrossing the Mournes is an unrivalled network of paths and tracks.
 These trails provide enthusiastic hillwalkers with incredible opportunities for exploration and discovery.
-Although many of the walks in the Mournes are mountain hikes, you will also find plenty less strenuous options.
-There are walking trails running through the heart of the Mournes without any significant ascents.
+Although many of the walks in the Mournes are mountain hikes, you will also find plenty of less strenuous options.
+Walking trails run through the Mournes’ heart without any significant ascents.
 Thus offering challenges and hikes for all levels of ramblers.

 This landscape with astound you, and you will want to come back for more after every visit.
 From the rocky outcrops, or ‘Tors’, the upland heather and bogs, to the lakes and rivers in the valleys, this Area of Outstanding Natural Beauty (AONB) is breathtaking any day of the year!